Germany: Police attacked while enforcing social distancing measures | DW | 12.04.2020

 After a longer search, including the use of a helicopter, police tracked down and arrested six suspects in an apartment in the city.
 They confiscated several weapons at the flat, including samurai swords and knives.

-This is the first such incident reported in Germany, where residents are generally respecting strict regulations that have been put in place nationwide to slow the spread of coronavirus.
+This is the first such incident reported in Germany, where residents have generally respected the strict regulations that have been put in place nationwide to slow the spread of coronavirus.

 Read more: Man shot dead for flouting coronavirus rules

-Good Friday was a public holiday in Germany and police were concerned that some people may take advance of the unseasonably warm temperatures outside or meet with family and friends.
+Good Friday was a public holiday in Germany and police were concerned that some people may take advantage of the unseasonably warm temperatures outside or meet with family and friends.

 Police across Germany have issued fines to those flouting measures and have been patrolling public spaces.
 Lockdown measures are in place until at least April 19, and are expected to be extended.